Amma’s 2021 Divine Discourse on Deepavali

 Another story behind the origin of Bhai Duj says that when Mahavir, the founder of Jainism, attained nirvana, his brother King Nandivardhan was distressed because he missed him and was comforted by his sister Sudarshana.
 Since then, women have been revered during Bhai Duj.

-This year, very special and auspicious Deepawali Lakshmi Homas & Pujas will be performed at Manidweepa during a 3-Day Deepawali Utsava (Festival)
+This year, very special and auspicious Deepavali Lakshmi Homas & Pujas will be performed at Manidweepa during a 3-Day Deepavali Utsava (Festival)

 Sponsorship closes at 6:00pm Eastern Time on Wednesday, November 02.